dagenius007/webpage-analytics/README.md

 The client implementation require a small proxy (proxy.html) to be loaded on the same domain as the AngularJS app.
 The URL of this then needs to be configured in the "host" variable inside xcom.js.

-The Angular service should simply be included as a service and called
+The Angular service should simply be included as a service and called from within your AngularJS app.

+Feel free to improve as you see fit.

 ### Who do I talk to? ###